geekontheway/seeds/README.md

     $ seeds --file-mode write # Write the file, this is the default
     $ seeds --file-model append # Append to the existing file, commonly used with --drop-fields-common

+To prevent the truncating of all Models before data is imported

+    $ seeds --truncate-models-all false

+To only truncate specific Models before data is imported

+    $ seeds --truncate-models-all false --truncate-models Model1,Model2,Model3

 Example sending multiple options